Performance of Grover's search algorithm with diagonalizable collective noises: Discussion

-(2) In terms of numerical experiments, we have obtained some special results by studying different noise levels in different noisy search algorithms.
-For phase flip and phase damping noises, when noises are not too large, they always cause the success probability to degrade until it drops to $1/2$.
-As the noise increases, the noisy GSA will lose its quantum superiority for it will take a large number of iterations to $1/2$.
-However, for bit flip and bit-phase flip/depolarize noises, we obtain an exceptional conclusion: in the initial search of the noisy algorithm, they can improve the success probability, but with the increase of the number of iterations, these noises will eventually reduce the maximum success probability to $1/2$.
-Besides of that, these noises help noisy GSAs to reach success probability $1/2$ with fewer iterations.
-In particular, the larger the noise is, the quicker the noisy GSA to reach $1/2$.
-These numerical experiments have exhibited that noises in some aspects can help GSA to improve the performance.
-However, from another point of view, the success probability turning to $1/2$ might be due to the noise that is so heavy making the oracles are unable to distinguish between the targets and non-targets.
-This is not a good thing so that we would never find the right target state.
+(2) The numerical experiments conducted in this study provide us with some unique insights into the effect of different noise levels on the performance of the noisy GSAs.
+In the case of phase flip and phase damping noise, as long as the noise levels are not excessive, we observe that the maximal success probability consistently decreases until it reaches $1/2$.
+As the noise levels increase, the performance of the noisy GSA will deteriorate, and it will require a larger number of iterations to reach the success probability of $1/2$.
+On the other hand, for bit flip and bit-phase flip noise, we have made a surprising discovery: in the initial stage of the search, these noises can improve the success probability, but as the number of iterations increases, the maximal success probability will eventually reduce to $1/2$.
+Furthermore, these noises can help the noisy GSA reach the maximal success probability of $1/2$ with fewer iterations.
+While it may seem that noise can help the GSA improve its performance in some aspects, it's important to note that the success probability reaching $1/2$ could also be due to the noise being so strong that the oracles can no longer distinguish between the target and nontarget states, leading to an inability to find the right target state.
+It's worth mentioning that in this study, we consider the noises to be acting collectively on the oracles, and the states are represented by Bloch vectors in the two dimensions of $r_x$ and $r_z$.
+Moreover, the bit flip noise flips the state $\ket{\chi_1}$ to $\ket{\chi_0}$ instead of flipping $\ket{1}$ to $\ket{0}$ or vice versa, as the space is spanned by the target state $\ket{\chi_1}$ and the nontarget state $\ket{\chi_0}$.

+(3) Comparison with previous research: Our results are consistent with most previous research in that noise has a negative impact on the performance of GSA.
+For small noise levels, the success probability decreases periodically.
+Our results are similar to the studies in literature such as \cite{Rastegin,Rastegin21} that discuss phase damping and amplitude damping noises, which cause the success probability to exponentially decrease and eventually tend to $1/2$.
+However, our results differ from some previous studies, such as \cite{Cohn,Reitzner}, which consider local noises that decrease the success probability to a small value as the noise level exceeds a specific threshold.
+Different types of noise can highlight different aspects of the impact of noise on GSA, and it is challenging to fully characterize noise in real-world NISQ devices \cite{Christopher2020}.
+Collective noise, as studied in our research, can also shed light on some characteristics of noisy GSA.